Locally loop algebras and locally affine Lie algebras: Locally loop algebras

-\remark By Lemma \ref{lemma2.1}, a locally Lie 1-torus has at most 1-dimensional center.
-Thus if one shows that $\hat{\mathcal L}$ is a locally Lie $1$-torus, then we also get a proof of Lemma \ref{uclla}.
-In fact, Neher showed that a universal covering of a locally Lie torus is a locally Lie torus in general (see \cite{Ne3} and \cite{Ne4}).
+\remark By Lemma \ref{lemma2.1}, a locally Lie 1-torus has at most a 1-dimensional center.
+Thus, if we show that $\hat{\mathcal L}$ is a locally Lie $1$-torus, then we also obtain a proof of Lemma \ref{uclla}.
+In fact, Neher showed that a universal covering of a locally Lie torus is a locally Lie torus in general (see \cite{Ne3} and \cite{NeS}).

 \endremark